Agriculture & Horticulture

 As with every opportunity, there is a number of challenges, including land use, labor, water, and weather, as well as meeting the demands of larger markets such as volume, quality, and distribution.
 New Mexico State University is working with small-acreage farmers to help meet the demand and work through the challenges.
 Ongoing programs are hoop house construction to extend seasonal production, soil and cover crops, integrated pest management, growing fruits and vegetables, and value-added marketing.

-Extension Agricultural Agent POSITION VACANT
+Extension Agricultural Agent & County Program Director

 Phone: 505-565-3002